Which Sport Dog Food K-9 Series Dry Recipes Get

-Each recipe below includes its related AAFCO nutrient profile when available on the product’s official webpage: Growth, Maintenance, All Life Stages, Supplemental or Unspecified.
+Each recipe includes its AAFCO nutrient profile when available… Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.

-|Sport Dog Food K-9 Chicken and Fish Formula (4 stars) [M]
+|Sport Dog Food K-9 Series Chicken and Fish Formula

-|Sport Dog Food K-9 Multi Protein Endurance Formula [M]
+|Sport Dog Food K-9 Series Multiple Protein Formula

 The first ingredient in this dog food is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The second ingredient is ground sorghum.
+The second ingredient is sorghum.
 Sorghum (milo) is a starchy cereal grain with a nutrient profile similar to corn.

 Since it is gluten-free and boasts a smoother blood sugar behavior than other grains, sorghum may be considered an acceptable non-meat ingredient.

-The third ingredient is chicken fat.
-Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.
+The next ingredient is chicken fat.
+This item is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

-The fourth ingredient is whole grain millet, a gluten-free grain harvested from certain seed grasses.
+The fourth ingredient is millet, a gluten-free grain harvested from certain seed grasses.
 Millet is hypoallergenic and naturally rich in B-vitamins and fiber as well as other essential minerals.

-After the natural flavor, we find salmon oil.
+The ninth ingredient is salmon oil.
 Salmon oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.

 Depending on its level of freshness and purity, salmon oil should be considered a commendable addition.

-From here, the list goes on to include a number of other items.
+From here, the list goes on to include a number of other ingredients.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But realistically, items located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-With 5 notable exceptions…
+With 3 notable exceptions…

-First, we note chicory root.
-Chicory is rich in inulin, a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.
+First, chicory root is rich in inulin, a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.

 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.

-Next, this food also contains chelated minerals, minerals that have been chemically attached to protein.
+Next, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Next, this recipe also contains selenium yeast.
+And lastly, this recipe includes selenium yeast.
 Unlike the more common inorganic form of selenium (sodium selenite), this natural yeast supplement is considered a safer anti-cancer alternative.

 As a group, the brand features an average protein content of 31% and a mean fat level of 23%.
-Together, these figures suggest a carbohydrate content of 39% for the overall product line.
+Together, these figures suggest a carbohydrate content of 38% for the overall product line.

-And a fat-to-protein ratio of about 73%.
+And a fat-to-protein ratio of about 72%.